Canardoux/flutter_sound/README.md

 ## Flutter Sound API

-Flutter Sound is composed with 3 modules :
+Flutter Sound is composed with 4 modules :

 - [FlutterSoundPlayer](doc/player.md), wich deal with everything about playbacks
 - [FlutterSoudRecorder](doc/recorder.md), which deal with everything about recording
 - [FlutterSoundHelper](doc/helper.md), which offers some convenients tools
+- [FlutterSoundUI](), which offer some Widget ready to be used out of the box

 To use Flutter Sound you just do :
 ```